eau-dae-raie-A/Dev-Ops-Group-1-/use-case/use-case(32).md

 	•       Primary task.

     •       Preconditions:
-	•       The database contains current and accurate data on the number of speakers for Chinese, English, Hindi, Spanish, and Arabic.
+	•       The database contains accurate data on the number of speakers for Chinese, English, Hindi, Spanish, and Arabic.
 	•       The total world population figure is available for percentage calculations.

     •       Success End Condition: